Maharashtra: Climate

 Maharashtra experiences a tropical wet and dry climate with hot, rainy, and cold weather seasons.
 Some areas more inland experience a hot semi arid climate, due to a rain shadow effect caused by the Western Ghats.
 The month of March marks the beginning of the summer and the temperature rises steadily until June.
-In the central plains, summer temperatures rise to between 40 °C and 45 °C. May is usually the warmest and January the coldest month of the year.
+In the central plains, summer temperatures rise to between 40 and 45 C. May is usually the warmest and January the coldest month of the year.
 The winter season lasts until February with lower temperatures occurring in December and January.
 On the Deccan plateau that lies on eastern side of the Sahyadri mountains, the climate is drier, however, dew and hail often occur, depending on seasonal weather.

 The rainfall patterns in the state vary by the topography of different regions.
 The state can be divided into four meteorological regions, namely coastal Konkan, Western Maharashtra, Marathwada, and Vidarbha.
 The southwest monsoon usually arrives in the last week of June and lasts till mid-September.
 Pre-monsoon showers begin towards the middle of June and post-monsoon rains occasionally occur in October.
 The highest average monthly rainfall is during July and August.
 In the winter season, there may be a little rainfall associated with western winds over the region.
 The Konkan coastal area, west of the Sahyadri Mountains receives very heavy monsoon rains with an annual average of more than 3000 mm.
-However, just 150 km to the east, in the rain shadow of the mountain range, only 500–700 mm/year will fall, and long dry spells leading to drought are a common occurrence.
+However, just 150 km to the east, in the rain shadow of the mountain range, only 500–700 mm per year will fall, and long dry spells leading to drought are a common occurrence.
 Maharashtra has many of the 99 Indian districts identified by the Indian Central water commission as prone to drought.
 The average annual rainfall in the state is 1181 mm and 75% of it is received during the southwest monsoon from June–to September.
 However, under the influence of the Bay of Bengal, eastern Vidarbha receives good rainfall in July, August, and September.
 Thane, Raigad, Ratnagiri, and Sindhudurg districts receive heavy rains of an average of 2000 to 2500 mm and the hill stations of Matheran and Mahabaleshwar over 5000 mm.
 Contrariwise, the rain shadow districts of Nashik, Pune, Ahmednagar, Dhule, Jalgaon, Satara, Sangli, Solapur, and parts of Kolhapur receive less than 1000 mm annually.
 In winter, a cool dry spell occurs, with clear skies, gentle air breeze, and pleasant weather that prevails from October to February, although the eastern Vidarbha region receives rainfall from the north-east monsoon.